michaelforney/oscmix/README.md

 Addresses are specified using the syntax `proto!addr!port`.
 At the moment, only `udp` is supported.

-By default, `oscmix` will listen on `udp!127.0.0.1!7000` and send to `udp!127.0.0.1!8000`.
-Any addresses specified replace these defaults; if you want to send to or listen on multiple addresses, pass them all to `oscmix`.
+By default, oscmix will listen on `udp!127.0.0.1!7000` and send to `udp!127.0.0.1!8000`.
+Any addresses specified replace these defaults;
+if you want to send to or listen on multiple addresses, pass them all to `oscmix`.

+## Running

-## Linux
+### Linux

 On Linux systems, you can use bundled `alsarawio` program open and configure a given raw MIDI subdevice and set up these file descriptors